Photo: Melanie Burford

 Oksana obtained her master’s and Ph.D. in biochemistry in Vladivostok, Russia.
 Her research focused on discovering sea anemone venom composition and elucidating toxin structure and function.
 This work aims to use small natural proteins to create new drugs for e.g. pain, inflammation, and metabolism.
 Since the targets of toxins are often ion channels, Oksana had to immerse herself in the study of this fascinating field, leading her to the Sars International Centre for Marine Molecular Biology.

-Yuhong Wang, Ph.D. student
+Yuhong Wang, POSTDOC

 Previous lab members